onap/dcaegen2/docs/sections/installation_oom.rst

         * The blueprint input files may contain Helm templates, which are resolved into actual deployment time values following the rules for Helm values.

-Now we walk through an example, how to configure the Docker image for the DCAE dashboard, which is deployed by Cloudify Manager.
+Now we walk through an example, how to configure the Docker image for the DCAE VESCollector, which is deployed by Cloudify Manager.

-In the ``k8s-dashboard.yaml-template`` blueprint template, the Docker image to use is defined as an input parameter with a default value:
+In the  `k8s-ves.yaml <https://git.onap.org/dcaegen2/platform/blueprints/tree/blueprints/k8s-ves.yaml>`_ blueprint, the Docker image to use is defined as an input parameter with a default value:

 .. code-block:: yaml

-  dashboard_docker_image:
-    description: 'Docker image for dashboard'
+    tag_version:
+    type: string
-    default: 'nexus3.onap.org:10001/onap/org.onap.ccsdk.dashboard.ccsdk-app-os:1.1.0-SNAPSHOT-latest'
+    default: "nexus3.onap.org:10001/onap/org.onap.dcaegen2.collectors.ves.vescollector:1.5.4"

-Then in the input file, ``oom/kubernetes/dcaegen2/charts/dcae-bootstrap/resources/inputs/k8s-dashboard-inputs.yaml``, it is defined again as:
+The corresponding input file, ``https://git.onap.org/oom/tree/kubernetes/dcaegen2/components/dcae-bootstrap/resources/inputs/k8s-ves-inputs-tls.yaml``, it is defined again as:

 .. code-block:: yaml
+  {{ if .Values.componentImages.ves }}

-  dashboard_docker_image: {{ include "common.repository" . }}/{{ .Values.componentImages.dashboard }}
+  tag_version: {{ include "common.repository" . }}/{{ .Values.componentImages.ves }}
+  {{ end }}

-Thus, when ``common.repository`` and ``componentImages.policy_handler`` are defined in the ``values.yaml`` files, their values will be plugged in here and the resulting ``policy_handler_image`` value will be passed to the Policy Handler blueprint as the Docker image tag to use instead of the default value in the blueprint.
+Thus, when ``common.repository`` and ``componentImages.ves`` are defined in the ``values.yaml`` files, their values will be plugged in here and the resulting ``tag_version`` value will be passed to the blueprint as the Docker image tag to use instead of the default value in the blueprint.

-Indeed the ``componentImages.dashboard`` value is provided in the ``oom/kubernetes/dcaegen2/charts/dcae-bootstrap/values.yaml`` file:
+The ``componentImages.ves`` value is provided in the ``oom/kubernetes/dcaegen2/charts/dcae-bootstrap/values.yaml`` file:

 .. code-block:: yaml

   componentImages:
-    dashboard: onap/org.onap.ccsdk.dashboard.ccsdk-app-os:1.1.0
+    ves: onap/org.onap.dcaegen2.collectors.ves.vescollector:1.5.4

-The final result is that when DCAE bootstrap calls Cloudify Manager to deploy the DCAE dashboard, the 1.1.0 image will be deployed.
+The final result is that when DCAE bootstrap calls Cloudify Manager to deploy the DCAE VES collector, the 1.5.4 image will be deployed.

 DCAE Service Endpoints
 ----------------------